 - Personal Folders.
-You might want one or two personal Folders to file away anything that you need more to hand or on easy.
+You might want one or two personal Folders to file away anything that you need more to hand or easily accessible in the near future.
 You might call these folders Family or Holiday.
 But really, these can also be managed within the core 5.

 - Review.
 This folder is helpful if you need time to review something.
 It might be an important decision that needs to be made or an important project that needs discussion.
 Some people have scheduled review meetings, which means any important email relating to a review can be filed here and easily accessed at the required time.

 - Follow Up.
 If you have an important message which you need to follow up on, then when sorting your emails you can use this folder to ensure that you follow up with a reply perhaps sooner rather than later.
 This enables you to not miss anything that you want to follow up on but not right now.
 This might be a client check-in or a personal matter.